Jacaba2/OracleFinalProject/README.md

 b.
 Navigate to the “contract” tab and add both truffle-config.js files into the project.
 Save these changes.
 c.
 Go back to the “Address” tab and copy the first address and paste it into the value for “OWNER_ADDRESS” in the .env file
 d.
 Copy the second address and paste it into the “ORACLE_ADDRESS” in the .env file
+e.
+Repeat steps c and d in the oracle/migration/2_eth_price_oracle.js file.
+The first address is the owner, the second address is the oracle

 #### Truffle – deploying smart contracts:
 a.
 In the cmd, make sure you are navigated to the project directory